lennartKira/Full-Waveform-Acoustic-Tomography-for-moving-Fluids/README.md

 'conda env create -f FWI_env.yml'

 Alternatively create the environment 'FWI_env' yourself ('conda env create --name FWI_env python=3.12') and install the following packages:
--numpy
+- numpy
--matplotlib
+- matplotlib
--scipy
+- scipy
--torchaudio and torchvision (for GPU computing we recommend installing the torch version fitting your unit's cuda capabilities - see https://pytorch.org/get-started/locally/)
+- torchaudio and torchvision (for GPU computing we recommend installing the torch version fitting your unit's cuda capabilities - see https://pytorch.org/get-started/locally/)
--ipykernel
+- ipykernel
--h5py
+- h5py
--(jupyter)
+- (jupyter)

 Then activate the environment with
 'conda activate FWI_env'.

-When completed, use Jupyter Notebook (or an alternative) to run the Notebooks in the **Folder "Target Models"** with the environment active.
+When completed, use Jupyter Notebook (or an alternative) to run the Notebooks in the **Folder "./Target Models"** with the environment active.
 By running this notebook, you will create the true model data.

 Afterwards navigate into the **Folder "./Code/Notebooks"** and run the Notebooks insde: